Hill 60 (Ypres): Battle of the Lys - Second loss of Hill 60

 The ground north of the canal was considered the most vulnerable to attack, since it was the southern flank of the Passchendaele Salient and Zandvoorde Ridge provided cover for troops concentrating to attack Klein Zillibeke Spur and Hill 60.
 South of the canal was a reserve line of well-wired posts towards The Stables to the south-west, backed by the White Château on a commanding rise, which had been fortified.
 From The Stables, two thick belts of barbed wire ran south-east and south-west, behind which were some posts with scratch garrisons, due to the need adequately to garrison Hill 60, The Bluff and White Château.

+On 15 April 1918 Hill 60 was abandoned by the 21st Division as part of its planned withdrawal to a line west of Zillebeke Lake.

 Fifth Battle of Ypres

 The 35th Division came into line opposite the hill in early September and commenced patrols and raids into the German lines opposite on 4 September.
 On 13 September, there was an increase in German artillery-fire and on 15 September, the division advanced 600–1000 yd closer to the hill in a night attack, against variable opposition from the 40th Saxon Division On 28 September, the Second Army attacked with the Belgian Army to the north and the 35th Division met little opposition from the Germans opposite, 650 of whom surrendered.
 The 104th Brigade advanced in the centre of the division and met only slight opposition in its advance east of Hill 60 and The Caterpillar.
 By 8:30 a.m. the Brigade had reached a line from Klein Zillebeke to Canada Tunnels.
 Patrols pushed on and captured Jehovah Trench, then three field guns about 1000 yd east of Klein Zillebeke.